|Founded||Founded in 1959 by King Satan in or near North Lawndale|

 The original Satan Disciples were fairly well mannered and well dressed and even had their own band.
 The only time they were not well mannered is when they faced their enemies and that was when the horns would come out.
 Speaking of horns, the idea for the baby devil with horns with pitchfork came from old comic books gang members used to read; therefore, that was their new symbols along with an intimating name.

 The SDs remained a very small fighting club in the 1960s but managed to keep all their turf accept 14th and Washtenaw but that is because efforts were needed more on 18th street and because that neighborhood was changing racially which is what caused the original chapter at 15th and Tallman to close.
 SDs did lose some numbers in the later 1960s due to some members getting drafted or enlisting to serve in the Vietnam war; however, those members were replaced by younger Mexican youths but it still stunted the SDs ability to grow larger.

 As the 1970s progressed Pilsen and Little Village became more and more gang infested and the gangs became more violent.
 The drug trade also became a larger phenomenon once the heroin trade exploded by 1970 on the streets of Chicago.
 Some of the older SDs got into the drug trade but it was not rampant at all in the organization at the time or really in any of the organizations back then but it was present.

 Ambrose and Latin Counts were gunning for complete control of Pilsen while Latin Kings were trying to dominate Little Village entirely.
-It was at this point in time that the SDs and a gang called the Two Six Boys banded together in Little Village to fight off the much larger Latin Kings gang.
+Satan Disciples viciously fought all these gangs and even Two Six when they first started in 1972.